ElaineMa4/cmpe202_personal_project/README.md

 # cmpe202_personal_project
 ***
 ####
-This it the README of my cmpe202 personal project(Java Parser)
+This it the README file of my CMPE 202 personal project(Java Parser)

+The code is created by Elaine Ma.

+All rights reserved.